Are You Dehydrated?

-Dehydration is the cause of more maladies than just feeling a bit light headed in the sun, and hydration is the route to many more benefits than you had probably realized.
-After all, water makes up 75 percent of the human body and is found “inside cells, within blood vessels, and between cells.”
-Headaches, anxiety, constipation, and tiredness can all be the result of dehydration and solved by drinking more water.
+Dehydration is the cause of more maladies than just feeling a bit lightheaded in the sun, and hydration is the route to many more benefits than you had probably realized.
+Start a search today to learn everything you need to know about dehydration.

 What is Dehydration?

-Basically, dehydration is when your body does not have enough water, when it is losing more fluids than it is taking in.
+Basically, dehydration is when your body does not have enough water when it is losing more fluids than it is taking in.
 So, if it is an irregularly hot day and you’re sweating rocks, but you’re drinking a regular amount of water, well then, you’re flying downhill with no brakes into dehydration station.
-The amount of water missing from your body decides just how mild or severe your dehydration is, whether you are saying “gee I could do with a glass of water” or “why haven’t I gone to the bathroom for four days?”
+The amount of water missing from your body decides just how mild or severe your dehydration is, whether you are saying, “Gee I could do with a glass of water” or “Why haven’t I gone to the bathroom for four days?”

 You can lose water throughout the day because of a series of normal reasons, like defecating, sweating, urinating, and crying.
 None of these activities at a regular level will really dehydrate you, particularly as you drink and eat throughout the day, but even low levels can cause headaches and dehydration and in excessive amounts, they can be dangerous.